Application Requirements and Procedure for the M.Sc. Physics programs

 - Curriculum of your Bachelor

-- The curriculum contains information about the contents and competences taught in your basic studies.
-This can be, for example, the study plan and the corresponding excerpt from the module handbook or the examination regulations (a link to the corresponding place on the official website of your university is sufficient).
+- The curriculum contains information about the contents and competences taught in your studies.
+This can be, for example, the study plan and the corresponding excerpt from the module handbook (a link to the corresponding place on the official website of your university is sufficient).
+At least the contents and the learning outcomes of your courses should be included.

 - The certificates accepted for German language skills (for the Master's programs taught in German and applicants which are not native German speakers) and for English language skills for the Master's program Physics (Applied and Engineering Physics) are institutional at TUM.